doitsujin/dxbc-spirv/ir/ir.md

 Translation to other IRs, such as SPIR-V, is intended to be simple, while retaining sufficient high-level information to write custom passes e.g. to map resource bindings.

+### Instruction flags
+Every instruction has an opcode, a return type (which can be `void`), and optional `ir::OpFlags`.
+These flags are defined as follows:
+- `Precise`: Defines that any transforms altering the result of the instruction are invalid.
+  Only used on instructions returning floating point data.
+Similar to the `NoContraction` decoration in SPIR-V.
+- `NonUniform`: Used on a descriptor load instruction to indicate that the descriptor itself may be non-uniform in the relevant scope.
+- `SparseFeedback`: Used on instructions reading from an SRV or UAV descriptor to indicate that the return value includes an opaque sparse feedback value in addition to the value actually read from the resource.
+- `NoNan`: Indicates that the result of an instruction cannot be NaN.
+- `NoInf`: Indicates that the result of an instruction cannot be infinite.
+- `NoSz`: Indicates that signed zero does not need to be preserved.

 ### Instruction layout
 Declarative instructions occur before any actual code:
 - `EntryPoint`